MithrilJS/mithril.js/docs/simple-application.md

 Notice that we added an `oninit` method to the component, which references `User.loadList`.
 This means that when the component initializes, User.loadList will be called, triggering an XHR request.
 When the server returns a response, `User.list` gets populated.

 Also notice we **didn't** do `oninit: User.loadList()` (with parentheses at the end).
 The difference is that `oninit: User.loadList()` calls the function once and immediately, but `oninit: User.loadList` only calls that function when the component renders.
-This is an important difference and a common newbie mistake: calling the function immediately means that the XHR request will fire as soon as the source code is evaluated, even if the component never renders.
+This is an important difference and a common pitfall for developers new to javascript: calling the function immediately means that the XHR request will fire as soon as the source code is evaluated, even if the component never renders.
 Also, if the component is ever recreated (through navigating back and forth through the application), the function won't be called again as expected.

 ---